Nakawa Division: Location

 Nakawa Division lies in the eastern part of the city, bordering Kira Town to the east, Wakiso District to the north, Kawempe Division to the north-west, Kampala Central Division to the west, Makindye Division across Murchison Bay to the south-west and Lake Victoria to the south.
 The coordinates of the division are 0°20'00.0"N, 32°37'00.0"E (Latitude:0.333333; Longitude:32.616667).
 Neighborhoods in the division include Bugoloobi, Bukoto, Butabika, Kiswa, Kiwaatule, Kyambogo, Kyanja, Luzira, Mbuya, Mutungo, Nabisunsa, Naguru, Nakawa, and Ntinda.
-The average elevation of Nakawa is about 1083 m, above sea level.
+The average elevation of Nakawa is about 1083 m above sea level.

 Overview

 The topography of the division is characterized by flat-topped hills of uniform height divided by shallow valleys forming papyrus swamps.
 Most of the streams flow into Lake Victoria.
 The streams are characterized by low gradient and comparatively broad valley floors.
 Owing to alluvial aggregation, low gradient, and frequent local silting, many valley floors have become seasonal or permanent swamps.
 The soil geology from which the soils of the corridor formed belongs to the Basement Complex.
 It consists of a variety of metamorphic largely granitoid rocks, acid gneisses, schists and sand stones.
 Most of these rocks are highly weathered.

 The meteorological data for Kampala City is typical of Nakawa Division.
 The division is characterized by comparatively small seasonal variations in temperature.
-Due to a high rate of evaporation from the lake surface and to regular winds, which drift across the lake from east to west all seasons, the average annual rainfall is high; 1558 mm.
+Due to a high rate of evaporation from the lake surface and to regular winds, which drift across the lake from east to west all seasons, the average annual rainfall is high: 1558 mm.
 There is a tendency of the rainfall to decrease as one moves northwards from the lake shores.
-The rain falls in 160 to 170 days each year, with two peaks from March to May and from October to November.
+The rain falls on 160 to 170 days each year, with two peaks from March to May and from October to November.

 Only a small proportion of the division vegetation can be considered as natural.
 The vegetation of the hills, which was originally shrubs and forests, has been modified to a greater extent as a result of clearing to give way for settlement (high income residential neighborhoods on the hills) and the papyrus swamps have been encroached on, in the valleys, by illegal developers.